AstroGD/discord-accept-rules-bot/README.md

 ## Installation

-- Edit config/config.json and insert your Discord Bot User Token [Here's an explanation of how to create a Discord Bot Account](https://medium.com/@gregjwww/how-to-build-a-discord-bot-6c5b612c651).
+- Edit config/config.json and insert your Discord Bot User Token [Here's an explanation on how to create a Discord Bot Account](https://astrogd.medium.com/how-to-create-a-discord-bot-application-afbe0e1e76af).
+- **In order for your bot to work make sure to enable the "Server Members Intent"!
+[More on that can be found here](https://astrogd.medium.com/how-to-create-a-discord-bot-application-afbe0e1e76af)**
 - Edit config/discord-accept-rules-bot.json and insert the required values:
     - guildid: The ID of the server, the Bot should listen to (Example: 195221422682013696).
     - roleid: The ID of the role, the Bot should give Users, that accepted the rules.